 While we know a lot about where state capacity comes from and why it matters, the current moment is pushing us to ask a different question: to paraphrase Levistky and Ziblatt– how does state capacity die?

 In the main theoretical chapter I describe what hollowing out the state looks like.
-I shift the analytical focus of the studies of state capacity from state-building to state-wakening and discuss how state-capacity begins to die.
+I shift the analytical focus of the studies of state capacity from state-building to state-wakening and discuss how state-capacity can be weakened deliberately and rapidly.
 I distinguish hollowing out from other types of institutional decline.
 I offer a theory of where we are likely to observe hollowing out.
 I argue that an identity cleavage called social-status mediates the relationship between income and preferences for state capacity.
 In societies with hereditary ranked distinctions between groups — with some individuals ranked as “high-status” and others as “low-status” at birth — the rise of lower-status group in politics not only portends a redistribution of income, but also a desegregation of public goods and spaces.
 Facing the specter of desegregation, wealthy upper-status elites are able to persuade poor high-status members into anti-redistribution coalitions.
 Such coalitions enable elites to weaken state capacity in order to prevent future redistributive taxation.

 Studying institutional weakening is a challenge as places with historically weak institutions likely suffer from weak institutions in the present day.
 In order to demonstrate hollowing out in action, I study this phenomenon from a historical perspective.
-In the first empirical chapter, I demonstrate how social-status shaped coalitions around taxes by studying how incumbent political elites in colonial Indian provinces hollowed out taxation in anticipation of a franchise expansion.
-Through 13-months of archival work in London, Chicago, Delhi, Chennai and Madurai, I built a dataset spanning 43 districts between 1914-1925 in the Bombay and Madras provinces.
+In the first empirical chapter, I demonstrate how social-status shaped cross-class coalitions by studying taxation and state capacity in colonial Indian provinces around a quasi-exogenous historical moment– India’s first franchise expansion.
 I used Colonial era records to develop novel micro-level measures of land tax collection, tax avoidance, and the size of the tax bureaucracy.
 I find that tax collections as well as tax capacity declined after franchise expansion in the districts with higher levels of inter-caste status inequality.
 Importantly, status-inequality between castes rather than land inequality or ethnic fragmentation explained the decline in tax institutions.

 In the second empirical chapter, I test the external validity of my argument beyond the Indian case.
 I examine the historical legacies of slavery and Reconstruction on taxation at the county-level in the American South (using data collected for a co-authored paper with Steven White).
 In order to measure taxation and tax capacity, we use census data from 1860-1880 to develop county-level measures of tax collection and age-heaping.
 I find that the end of the Civil War was associated with an increase in taxation under an occupying North in counties where there were greater numbers of emancipated former slaves.
 However, after Reconstruction ended, the same counties were more likely to see a weakening of taxes as white “Redeemers” attempted to roll back institutional changes.
 Moreover, higher intrawhite economic inequality was associated with lower taxes and lower bureaucratic quality in the post-Reconstruction era in counties with more enslaved people and slaveholdings.
 These results suggest that Southern elites could successfully build cross-class coalitions against taxation in places where whites were more threatened by desegregation and sought to protect their racial status.